Skip to main content ↓

 What is a sales activity report?

-A sales activity report provides a detailed look at the sales activities that a sales team has completed over a given time period, such as phone calls, emails, and on-site meetings.
+A sales activity report provides a detailed look at the sales activities that a sales team has completed over a given period, such as phone calls, emails, and on-site meetings.

 This gives sales managers valuable insight into team performance and individual sales rep efficiency.